maxime-rainville/shared-draft-comment/README.md

 The UI is rendered with React.

-### Data store
+While commenter data is attached to each comment, the inline commenting library doesn't manage that data or give you the means to update that data.
+It is the responsibility of the data store to keep track of who the current user is and to make sure that any new comment are attached to that user.
+This is done to avoid mandating any specific approach to managing the identity of commenters.

+#### Apollo Silverstripe CMS GraphQL data store

-The logic to control the exchange of data with the backend via the GraphQL api is stored in `/src/apolloBootstrap.ts` and `/src/apollo`.
+The logic to control the exchange of data with the Silverstripe CMS backend via GraphQL is stored in `/src/apolloBootstrap.ts` and `/src/apollo`.

 This is also responsible for providing an interface to record the commenter's details.

-Basically, all the GraphQL queries and mutation are wrap in handlers that return promises.
+Basically, all the GraphQL queries and mutation are wrapped in handlers that return promises.
 Those handlers are then uses to bootstrap the inline commenting library.

+#### Redux test data store

+A simple test Redux store is included in `/src/reduxBootstrap.ts` and `/src/Store`.
+It basically does the same thing as the apollo store, except the data is read for a redux state and the updates are managed via redux action.

+This is only included to help test and update the inline commenting library.
+All changes are lost when you refresh the page.

-## Available Scripts
+## Development

-In the project directory, you can run:
+### `npm run build`

+To run the full Silverstripe CMS JS client, run `npm run build`.
+Performance optimisations have been disabled for now.

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm start`

+If you are just working on the inline commenting library, you can execute just that part with `npm start`.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.